Return Home Return Home

 Juvenile Probation representatives meet with civic and community organizations to provide information about services and encourage involvement from the community

 Community Protection emphasizes the fundamental right of all Pennsylvania citizens to both be and feel safe from crime.
-Activities directed at community protection share the ultimate goal of preventing juvenile crime from occurring, thus sparing Pennsylvania citizens the psychological and physical injury that can result from crime victimization
+Activities directed at community protection share the ultimate goal of preventing juvenile crime from occurring, thus sparing Pennsylvania citizens the psychological and physical injury that can result from crime victimization.

-Juveniles are assigned to work at a specified work site throughout the County for a specific amount of hours based on the seriousness of the offense.
+Juveniles are assigned to work at a specified work site throughout the County for a specific number of hours based on the seriousness of the offense.
 Community service may also be performed to pay restitution.

 The juvenile admits in full to their charges and is in need of greater supervision than the informal adjustment.
 The juvenile is placed under probation supervision for a period of six months, which can be extended for an additional six months, if necessary.
 This is an order of the Court as a Consent Decree is signed and approved by a Judge.